brendansaw/CMPT-276-Escape-From-Corona/README.md

 In the `C:\...\Project` path, run `mvn test` to run all tests.

 ## Video Tutorial ##
-A video tutorial showcasing the project can be found at INSERT LINK HERE https://www.youtube.com/
+A video tutorial showcasing the project can be found at https://www.youtube.com/watch?v=l2fZTEQB7kQ

 ## Credits ##